 A small bunch of whimsical flowers to more than fill the canvas, all pinks and all on a pink background.
 This one was just plain fun to paint!

-Flowers set in a mason jar, seems to a bit of theme for me when I have been painting flowers.
+Flowers set in a mason jar, seems to a bit of theme for me recently.
 The flowers in this painting are called Ranunculus and they can grow in your garden from bulbs.
 Ranunculus flowers used in the floral industry typically have loads of petals tightly wrapped around the central core.

 Tools of the trade says it all!!
 I feel like the brushes are actually an extension of my right arm.
 Although the tube of paint is made by Golden, I use many other brands.